michlun/DSR_Cervix_Tool_projects/README.md

 Summary: The project aims to develop a web application with a simple graphical interface for cervical cancer risk assessment and evaluation of Pap test images.

-1. Cervical Cancer Risk Prediction: Upon selecting the first button, a page will be loaded, prompting the user to fill in specific fields.
+1. (Francesco Cocciro) Cervical Cancer Risk Prediction: Upon selecting the first button, a page will be loaded, prompting the user to fill in specific fields.
 This functionality allows users to predict their probability of developing cervical cancer based on the input values.
 The application will utilize a predictive model trained on relevant data to provide this